 In today’s global art scene, what defines a universal artistic icon?
 Meet the most important 20th and 21st century masters, tracing art historical influences and discovering geographical, cultural interlinks.

 Bringing together senior Christie’s specialists from New York, London, Paris, Hong Kong and South East Asia, this 7-week, multi-city virtual programme offers a global view of the key themes and artists of postwar and contemporary art.
 These market experts will also take you to explore the world’s most important art centers, including main artistic discourses, art world tastemakers and market dynamics.
+We will also discuss new generation artists and merging art movements, as well as the rise of Asia as this century’s art market leaders.

 Artwork: Jean-Michel Basquiat (1960-1988), In This Case, 1983. © Estate of Jean-Michel Basquiat.
 Licensed by Artestar, New York.